Trump's son-in-law Kushner to become senior White House adviser

 "I hope his father-in-law takes a page from his book and does the same, as presidents have for the past four decades, by divesting into a blind trust or the equivalent," Eisen said.

-Ivanka Trump will not participate in the management or operations of the Trump Organization, which she has helped run along with her two adult brothers.
-She also will not participate in running the Ivanka Trump brand or fashion business.

-She will divest significant assets including all common stock and resign from all officer and director positions she holds in the Trump Organization.

-(Additional reporting by Ayesha Rascoe and Doina Chiacu; Writing by Steve Holland; Editing by Peter Cooney)
+(Additional reporting by Ayesha Rascoe, Doina Chiacu and Eric Walsh; Writing by Steve Holland; Editing by Peter Cooney)